jgmenu/jgmenu/docs/manual/jgmenu_run.1.md

 # DESCRIPTION

-Jgmenu is a small menu application designed for Linux/BSD.
+jgmenu is a small menu application designed for Linux/BSD.
 It
 consists of the jgmenu binary and a number of helper modules
 written in C, python and shell.
 The `jgmenu_run` command is an
 abstraction layer which hides the plumbing of components and